Thinking of applying to a graduate program in linguistics or french literature?

 NOTE: Most courses in the Department of French are taught in French.
 However, as English is the primary language of instruction and communication at the University of Toronto, applicants must demonstrate an adequate level of proficiency in English.
 Applicants from universities outside Canada where English is not the primary language of instruction must provide results of an English language proficiency examination as part of their application.
 Canadian citizens and permanent residents of Canada do not have to demonstrate proficiency in English.

-All students admitted to the M.A. program will receive a half funding package of approximately $13,250 (based on 2021-2022), which includes a work assignment (correcting duties, research assistantship, etc.) in the department.
+All students admitted to the M.A. program will receive a half funding package of approximately $14,367 (A&S estimate for 2024-2025), which includes a work assignment (correcting duties, research assistantship, etc.) in the department.